BGnoinski/gnoinski.ca/ben/build_site/content/makefile_vs_python_pt3.md

 What did I do here.
 First thing is added a shebang line at the top of my python script `#!/usr/bin/python3` which tells the os to pass the script to the program specified.
 It's much more elegantly explained in the linked page in the requirements.

-Second thing, `chmod +x` this makes the script executable on the command line.
+Second thing, `chmod +x` this makes lets the os know this type of file is executable.
 So now we can just do `./newmake.py` and since the first line passes the script to '/usr/bin/python3' it works as if we had called `python3 newmake.py' also additional arguments get passed.

 ## Part 3 Conclusion